RsyncProject/rsync/rsync.1.md

 ## COPYING A SINGLE FILE

-Rsync has special handling for a copy of a single file that allows for the name to be changed on the destination.
+Rsync has the ability to customize the destination file's name when copying a single item.
 The rules for this are:

-- The transfer list must consist of a single file (with no parent directory in the transfer)
+- The transfer list must consist of a single item (either a file or an empty directory)
 - The final element of the destination path must not exist as a directory
 - The destination path must not have been specified with a trailing slash

-Under those circumstances, rsync will set the name of the destination file to the last element of the destination path.
+Under those circumstances, rsync will set the name of the destination's single item to the last element of the destination path.

 For example, the following will copy the foo.c file as bar.c in the "dest" dir (assuming that bar.c isn't a directory):

 >     rsync -ai src/foo.c dest/bar.c

-This rule might accidentally bite you if you unknowingly copy a single file and specify a destination dir that doesn't exist (without a trailing slash).
-For
+This rule might accidentally bite you if you unknowingly copy a single item and specify a destination dir that doesn't exist (without using a trailing slash).
-example:
+For example:

 >     rsync -ai src/*.c dest/dir

-If the `*.c` only matched one file and dest/dir did not yet exist, then rsync would rename the single .c file with the name "dir" in "dest".
+If the `*.c` only matched one file and dest/dir does not yet exist, then rsync copies the single .c file to the name "dir" in "dest".
 To prevent this, it is safest to specify a destination path with a trailing slash when you want it to be treated as a directory:

 >     rsync -ai src/*.c dest/dir/

+If you want to copy a **non-empty** directory to a different name, specify the source path with a trailing slash:

+>     rsync -ai foo/ bar

 ## SORTED TRANSFER ORDER